-The object of the game is to photograph or film the local wolf pack (local runners dressed as wolves), and some of the other species that make up the local ecosystem such as a buzzard or a wych elm.
+The object of the game is to photograph or film the local wolf pack (runners dressed as wolves), and some of the other species that make up the local ecosystem such as a buzzard or a wych elm.
 The players have an hour to do this.
 Confirmed sightings are rewarded with the relevant game card.
 The challenge is to collect the set of species that make up the trophic pyramid.

 To help the players a wolf biologist and ecologist provide a briefing on the local ecology and the rules of the game, including how to track wolves safely and with minimum intrusion.
 They introduce the players to the game app, and how to use it to track the wolves, take photographs and submit them to the game.
 At the end of the game our resident experts confirm (or reject) sightings, and award game cards for confirmed sightings.

-Creating Impact for Your Site
+Creating Impact for Your Site or Event

 The game combines biology, game and theatre to engage your visitors in a compelling hybrid of imaginary world and the natural history of your site.
 It is a story about rewilding, but one that is firmly based in the world we find ourselves in.
 The game briefing from our experts is delivered with humour but using science to explain the game world, with the performers treated as if they are real wolves.
-Players are given real wildlife tracking and identification skills, and encouraged to get off the beaten track and explore your site in a playfully sensitive manner.
+Players are given solid wildlife tracking and identification skills, and encouraged to get off the beaten track and explore your site in a playfully sensitive manner.